TASKED: Transformer-based Adversarial learning for human activity recognition using wearable sensors via Self-KnowledgE Distillation: Introduction

 In this paper, we extend the previous work by using transformer network architecture \cite{dosovitskiy2020image, plizzari2021skeleton}, which accounts for individual sensor orientations and spatial and temporal features, for cross-subject human activity recognition.
 In addition, we adopt the teacher-free self-knowledge distillation \cite{yuan2020revisiting} to improve the stability of the training procedure and balance the optimization between feature generalization and activity recognition.
+Normally, the self-knowledge distillation trains the same network architecture as the teacher and the student models to regularize the model to avoid overfitting.
+In the proposed framework, the student model is trained not only with self-knowledge distillation regularization but also with adversarial learning and MMD regularization.
+In other words, the role of the self-knowledge distillation in the proposed framework is not only to regularize the networks to avoid overfitting to the activity recognition but also to prevent bias to the cross-subject feature generalization by adversarial learning and the MMD regularization.
 Through a series of experiments on four public real-world human activity recognition datasets, we demonstrate the effectiveness of the proposed method.
 In addition, we evaluate the proposed method a step further that multiple datasets can be combined together.
 We discuss the overall potential of the proposed model to generalize various domains.

 The contributions of this paper can be summarized as follows. \begin{itemize} \item A novel Transformer-based Adversarial learning framework for human activity recognition using wearable sensors via Self-KnowledgE Distillation (TASKED) is proposed. \item We formulate the adversarial learning between feature extraction and subject discriminator and improve the generalization of the extracted features and the performance of the activity recognition. \item We use the MMD regularization to enhance the generalization of the feature representation and measure the degree of the generalization. \item We adopt the self-knowledge distillation method to improve the stability of the training procedure and balance training optimization between feature generalization and activity recognition. \item To validate the proposed method, we conducted experiments with four public benchmark datasets: Opportunity \cite{chavarriaga2013opportunity}, PAMAP2 \cite{reiss2012introducing}, MHEALTH \cite{banos2014mhealthdroid}, and RealDISP \cite{banos2012benchmark}.
 By the experiments on each and across multiple datasets, we can verify the advantages and effectiveness of the proposed method for feature generalization and activity recognition. \end{itemize}